mindsdb/mindsdb/tests/README.md

 Our tests are organized into several subdirectories, each focusing on different aspects of our application:

-* api: Contains tests related to the MindsDB's API endpoints.
+* api: Contains tests related to MindsDB's API endpoints.
-* integration_tests: Contains the integration tests
+* integration_tests: Contains the integration tests.
-* load: Contains the load tests
+* load: Contains the load tests.
-* scripts: Scripts and utilitis used for tests
+* scripts: Scripts and utilities used for tests.
-* unit: This directory contains the unit tests:
+* unit: This directory contains the unit tests, including:
         * handlers: A subset of unit tests specifically targeting data handlers.
-        * ml_handlers: A subset of unit tests specifically targeting ML handlers.
+        * ml_handlers: A subset of unit tests specifically targeting machine learning handlers.

 ## Installation